MrFlynn/Minecraft-Biome-Traveler/README.md

 #### Description:
 This program lists the biomes that a Minecraft player has traveled to and what biomes they have not.
-It is intended to help those with the "Adventure Time" achievement.
+It is intended to help those with the "Adventuring Time" achievement.

 #### Installation/Download: